-Bell peppers have arrived at Veggie Bootcamp!
-Let's take a look into growing and harvesting these veggies that are a tasty source of Vitamin C!
+Let's take a look at Bell Peppers, and growing and harvesting these veggies that are a tasty source of Vitamin C.

 Pepper plants love the sun, so pick a site with full sun (a minimum of 6-8 hours a day) to make sure your plants produce the largest and healthiest fruit.
 The soil should be well draining and rich in organic matter - our Garden Mix turned into the soil before planting can help with that! - and a consistency between sandy and loamy is perfect.